start the journey home to wellness & wholeness

 (2) Eat only if and when you feel hungry rather than three meals a day or at specific times in the day.

 (3) Don't drink water or other beverages with meals because it dilutes the stomach digestive juices (acid), which disturbs and slows down the digestion process.
 Its best to drink room temperature water at least an hour or longer before or after meals.
-Adding lemon to the water aids with digestion.
+Adding lemon or raw apple cider vinegar to the water aids with digestion.
 Make sure to stay adequately hydrated especially when hot, after physical activity, and when sick or detoxing.
-Thirst signals can often be mistaken for hunger signals which leads to overeating.
-Most people do not drink enough water so dehydration is very common.
-People normally drink water only when they are thirsty, or when their mouth is dry.
-Thirst and a dry mouth are signs of dehydration.
-If we drink water only when thirsty, we are perpetually dehydrated.
-So drink a glass of clean water every couple of hours throughout the day even when not thirsty.
+Drink when you feel thirsty.
+Urine color should be a light yellow to clear if adequately hydrated.

 (5) Eat fresh, whole, local, seasonal foods.

 (6) Eat until you feel 80% full to avoid overeating.
 It takes a few minutes for the brain to get a signal from body that it is full.

 (7) Chew food fully, slowly, and mindfully - to get more nutrition through gums, it's easier on digestion later because food is mixed with saliva and carb digestive enzymes, and it's easier to get brain signal that you're full so you eat less.

 (8) Be thankful for the food before starting to eat (energizes the food and prepares you).